themeselection/flyonui/README.md

 - [daisyUI](https://daisyui.com/)
 - [Preline UI](https://preline.co/).

-These projects form the backbone of FlyonUI, allowing us to build a powerful and user-friendly UI kit.
+These projects form the backbone of FalyonUI, allowing us to build a powerful and user-friendly UI kit.

 ## License